-Crime Prevention and Education of the University
+Crime Prevention and Education of the University Community

 Programs to educate new and returning students and promote the awareness of dating violence, domestic violence, sexual assault, and stalking are coordinated through the Office of CMSE and Title IX.
-Office of Student Engagement, the Title IX Office, and the Office of Campus Safety and Security conduct annual Awareness campaigns during for the North Greenville
+The Office of Student Engagement, the Title IX Office, and the Office of Campus Safety and Security conduct annual Awareness campaigns on sexual and alcohol/drug abuse for the North Greenville University community.

-University community.